From Automation to Intelligence: The Role of Machine Learning in Workflow Optimization

 1. API Integrations

-Salesforce provides robust APIs (Application Programming Interfaces) that enable real-time data synchronization between Salesforce and other applications.
+Salesforce provides APIs that enable real-time data syncing between systems.
 REST and SOAP APIs are commonly used for this purpose.

 2. Middleware and iPaaS

 Integration platforms as a service (iPaaS) like MuleSoft and Boomi offer visual tools to connect Salesforce with other systems.
-These platforms simplify complex integrations and allow for quicker deployment.
+These platforms simplify complex integrations and speed up deployment.

 3. Custom Integrations